komuw/wiji/.github/CONTRIBUTING.md

-Thank you for thinking of contributing to xyzabc.
+Thank you for thinking of contributing to wiji.
-Every contribution to xyzabc is important to.
+Every contribution to wiji is important to.

-Contributor offers to license certain software (a “Contribution” or multiple “Contributions”) to xyzabc, and xyzabc agrees to accept said Contributions, under the terms of the MIT License.
+Contributor offers to license certain software (a “Contribution” or multiple “Contributions”) to wiji, and wiji agrees to accept said Contributions, under the terms of the MIT License.
-Contributor understands and agrees that xyzabc shall have the irrevocable and perpetual right to make and distribute copies of any Contribution, as well as to create and distribute collective works and derivative works of any Contribution, under the MIT License.
+Contributor understands and agrees that wiji shall have the irrevocable and perpetual right to make and distribute copies of any Contribution, as well as to create and distribute collective works and derivative works of any Contribution, under the MIT License.